MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sites-usage-guidelines.md

                     </div>
                     <div class="cardText">
                         <h2>Managing Access</h2>
-                        <p><b>Guidance:<b/>Provide detailed info on site access.What are your processes and policies for managing site access?
+                        <p><b>Guidance:</b></p>Provide detailed info on site access.What are your processes and policies for managing site access?
 What level of control do your site owners have?
 If you manage access on behalf of your site owners, let them know that you will be reviewing site permissions regularly to keep them in line with your organization’s policies.
-Explain how you will communicate changes to permissions to them.</p></p></p></p> <b>Resources:</b></p>For guidance, see <a href="https://docs.microsoft.com/en-us/office365/securitycompliance/secure-sharepoint-online-sites-and-files"> Secure SharePoint Online Sites and Files </a></p></p><b>Sample text:</b>  <i>Plan to review your site’s permissions on a regular basis and set the level of access appropriately.</i></p></div>
+Explain how you will communicate changes to permissions to them.</p></p><b>Resources: </b></p><a href="https://docs.microsoft.com/en-us/office365/securitycompliance/secure-sharepoint-online-sites-and-files"> Secure SharePoint Online Sites and Files </a></p></p><b>Sample text:</b> </p> <i>Plan to review your site’s permissions on a regular basis and set the level of access appropriately.</i></p></div>
                 </div>
             </div>
         </div>